CSCI-3398/ps7/README.md

 # Problem Set 7: TTS
 For this problem set, you will **choose _*one*_ of the following two activities**.

 1. Build a parametric TTS system using your own voice.
 This involves less programming but lots of unix and following directions very carefully.
-If you are a Windows user, I recommend not trying this option since I won't be able to provide technical support.
+It will be hard for me to provide technical support.

 2. Write a program to turn the prosody of a statement into the prosody of a question.
 This involves more programming and not much unix or following directions.